Tombs at Xanthos: Lion Pillar

 On the south side of the front of the chest is the figure of a recumbent lion, carved in high relief.
 The lion is facing left, its body contained within the end of the block.
 The small head of a bull, who has been pinned by the lion, rests between its paws.
 Below the bull was a tablet, the inscription on which has faded.
-The North side of the monument features more imagery of lions, in a position of caring for young, as a lion interacts with her cubs.
-The carving technique used in this relief is similar to the one used on the South side of the frieze, with the details and outline of the form delineated by use of line.
-While the lion on the South side has weight and mass, the lion on the east side has a thinner form.
+The north side of the monument features more imagery of lions, in a position of caring for young, as a lion interacts with her cubs.
+The carving technique used in this relief is similar to the one used on the south side of the frieze, with the details and outline of the form delineated by use of line.
+The lion on the east side is thinner looking.

 On the east side of the monument, the composition is broken up into registers, the lower half remaining undecorated and the upper half most likely containing a low relief frieze.
 However, the complete length of the top frieze is unknown because part of it has broken off, limiting the information that can be gained from the images.
-On the left part of the east side of the monument, militaristic scenes in low relief depict soldiers with gear for war, including a shield, a Corinthian helmet, and a weapon.
-On the right side of the frieze is a horseman, dressed in a short cloak and a helmet, accompanied by an attendant wearing a chiton, a Greek-style tunic, carrying a spear.
+On the left part of the east side of the monument, militaristic scenes in low relief depict soldiers with a shield, a Corinthian helmet, and a weapon.
+On the right side of the frieze is a horseman, dressed in a short cloak and a helmet, accompanied by an attendant wearing a chiton, a Greek-style tunic, and carrying a spear.

 The unique iconography used in the monument has received much scholarly attention.
 It was meant to express legitimacy of the tomb's owner as well as his association to the Achaemenids.
 The Archaic pillar tomb itself, which is the oldest example of an architectural style unique to Lycia, alludes to his Lycian origin.
 Seyer concludes that the owner was probably a Lycian inaugurated as the first local ruler under the Achaemenids.

 Harpy Tomb

-The "Harpy Tomb" was most likely made around 480-470 BCE.
-The decorations are made in the Greek Archaic Style and the tomb was located on the Acropolis of Xanthos.
+The Harpy Tomb, which is located on the Acropolis, was likely made in c.
+480–470 BCE.
+The decorations are made in the Greek Archaic Style.

-The interpretation of the iconography of the “Harpy Tomb” have developed over time.
+The interpretation of the iconography of the tomb have developed over time.
 Initially, it was believed that the winged females on the frieze referenced a myth about violence done to the Lycian royal family.
 Then, it was postulated that because the tomb was fabricated by Greek artisans and workmen, the imagery referenced a scene of the underworld, using iconography to underscore the funerary use of the structure.
 Tombs on mainland Greece produced at this time did not include the figures of gods, as are depicted, so a third theory was developed.
-The third theory is that the multiple generations of figures depicted around the image are an indication of hero worship centered around the individuals who could have been buried within the tomb.
+The third theory is that the multiple generations of figures depicted around the image are an indication of hero worship centred around the individuals buried within the tomb.